OriolFilter/Istio_Examples/05-Sidecar/README.md

 ## Heads up

-On the example `02-egress-proxy`, it's a requisite to configure Istio's `meshConfig.outboundTrafficPolicy.mode` as "REGISTRY_ONLY".
+On the example `02-egress-proxy`, it's a requisite to configure Istio's `meshConfig.outboundTrafficPolicy.mode` as `REGISTRY_ONLY`.

-During the installation of the cluster itself, can be set with.
+During the installation of the cluster itself, can be set with:

 ```shell
 istioctl install profile=default --set meshConfig.outboundTrafficPolicy.mode=REGISTRY_ONLY